 Employment protection, etc

-For further information: Please get on touch with: Labour Department or call them on their Hotline: 2717 1771 (the hotline is handled by “1823”)
+For further information, please get in touch with the Labour Department or call them on their Hotline: 2717 1771 (the hotline is handled by “1823”)